-Dismissal During School Day
+Dismissal During School Hours

-Children who become ill during the school day must report to the school nurse who will notify the parent or designated adult.
-The adult is required to report to the school office to sign out the student before that student can be released.
+As a matter of safety, cell phones and smart watches are not permitted for use during the school day, so students should not text to be picked up.
+Students who become ill during the school day must report to the Nurse who will notify the parent or designated adult.
+The adult must report to the school office to sign the student out.